SamuelHanneson/C-Guess-the-Number/README.md

 Guess a randomly generated number from 1-100
 Play as many times as your heart desires with would you like to play again functionality Simple goodbye message

+Also used github desktop to commit this for the first time!